-Once you send in your FAFSA or TASFA, you should contact the schools of your choice to see if any of them need more information or applications.
-Understand that applying to school usually is not the same as applying for financial aid-you probably will need to do both.
+Once you send in your FAFSA or TASFA, you should contact the schools of your choice to see if any of them need more information.
+Applying to school is usually not the same as applying for financial aid-you probably will need to do both.